Guardiome/guardiome.org/content/projects/childhood_cancer_directory.md

 ### Motivation

 I (Kwat) want this for myself (as a cancer survivor and as a future pediatric oncologist).
-There are only a few people (with my experience + skills) who are capable of doing this well.
+It's urgent.
+I don’t think there are people (with my experience + skills) who are capable of doing this well.
 And I really want to disrupt the cancer status quo.

 ### Novelty